rasmhilt/Agilent-FTIR-Interferogram/README.md

 **3. Ramp-windowing the centerburst.
 Gronholz & Herres, _Understanding FT-IR data processing.
 Part 2: Details of the spectrum calculation_, 2007.**
  - The centerburst in windowed with a ramp function (0 at -N/2, linear rise to 1 at N/2).
- - The ramp can be decomposed to and odd part and an even part.
+ - The ramp can be decomposed to an odd part and an even part.
 The even part prevents the -N/2 to N/2 range around the centerburst from being counted twice, which can lead to unrealistically high absorption intensities.
  - Agilent does not seem to include this in their spectral calculations.
 This can be seen as visible absorption interfaces between adjacent tiles measured using the 'Mosaic Scan' option.
 Inclusion here lessens this scaling problem, but does not completely remove it.

 **4. 2-Term zero padding**